AER-RC/CLBLM/README.md

 ## LNFL/CLBLM Naming Convention <a name="nomenclature"></a>

-Specific information on the input/output files from LNFL and CLBLM is located in their respective instruction manuals, `lnfl_instructions` and `clblm_instructions`, and the examples provided in the code `tar` files.
+Specific information on the input/output files from LNFL and CLBLM is located in their respective instruction manuals, `lnfl_instructions` and the `CLBLM User Guide`, and the examples provided in the example  `tar` files.

 # Instructions and Tips for Running LNFL <a name="runlnfl"></a>